7up Logo

 7up Emblem

 The main colors are red, green, and white.
-These are the colors of health, love, cheerfulness, and naturalness.
-All of these go along with the 7-Up drinks.
-The font of the logo is Helvetica Neue.
+These colors of health, love, cheerfulness, and naturalness match the 7-Up drinks.
+The logo’s font is Helvetica Neue.

 7up Symbol